cadence-day/docs/blog/2025-10-19-rethinking-times-most-fundamental-unit.md

 ## The Promise of Cadence

-When users engage with Cadence, they're not gaining access to a different way of perceiving the flow of time and the concept of balance.
+When users engage with Cadence, they're gaining access to a different way of perceiving the flow of time and the concept of balance.

 The promise is simple: Understand your actual patterns.
 Live in harmony with your natural rhythms.
 Transform your relationship with the most valuable resource.